vojtechmares/docker-training/README.md

 ## Docker Compose

-Docker compose (or docker-compose for v1 cli).
+Docker Compose (or docker-compose for v1 cli).

 Docker Compose is configured with YAML config file `compose.yml` (or with `.yaml` extension, or `docker-compose.yml` for as old file name).